smpetersgithub/AdvancedSQLPuzzles/readme.md

 ## About Me

-Greetings, I am Scott Peters, a resident of Austin, TX, and an accomplished database developer.
-I have a wealth of experience in this field, and one of my many enjoyments is crafting intricate SQL puzzles that challenge and engage fellow developers.
-If someone were to inform me that I've written the word "SELECT" at least 200,000 times, I wouldn't be surprised in the slightest.
+Greetings, I am Scott Peters, a resident of Austin, TX.
 I am always eager to collaborate with fellow SQL developers.
 If you would like to connect, feel free to drop me a line!

 ## Conclusion